Nico Jahn

 About Me

 My name is Nico Jahn, and I am a computer scientist from Germany.
-At the moment, I am situated in Munich.
-I have been living in Berlin for 7 continuous years to pursue my Bachelor’s and Master’s degrees in computer science.
+At the moment, I am situated in Halle.
+Before that, I lived for more than 3 years in Munich since October 2022, and before that in Berlin since September 2015 to pursue my Bachelor’s and Master’s degrees in computer science.
 During my studies, I focused on automation, scalability, and machine learning; however, my expertise has grown in many areas in recent years.
-Over the past years, I have developed a massive passion for large-scale computation and infrastructure management.
-So I spend most of my time searching for, browsing, and learning documentation.
+Over the past years, I have developed a massive passion for large-scale computation, infrastructure management, and practical AI engineering.
+I enjoy mentoring, knowledge sharing, and turning complex technical topics into robust solutions for clients and teams.
 I had the opportunity to write a paper including the algorithm from my bachelor thesis with my supervisor Prof. Dr. Obermayer, my advisor Thomas Goerttler and 2 more scientists from TU Berlin.
 Another one, extending the previous work, is published in a different journal and summarizes some of the work done at my former employer.
 I am thankful for having my Master’s thesis written at the same department where I wrote my Bachelor’s thesis 3 years prior.
 I am always looking forward to a vacation with a few good friends, which I regularly visit, even though they live all across Germany.

 Experience